What is a Supported Internship

 - Be 18-24 years old on 31 August 2022

 - Be in your final year of education and ready to start work at the end of the Supported Internship

 - Undertaken a successful work placement at school/college

-- Be willing to travel independently or be supported to travel
+- Be able to travel independently

 - Have a positive attitude to gaining new skills and receiving instruction

 - Be willing to follow the company code of conduct